-After SS pin voltage reaches 4 V, soft-start period is finished and switching frequency becomes the same as demanded by the RT pin current.
-The time used to charge SS pin from 1.2 V to 4 V is defined as soft-start time and can be calculated in Equation 17.
+After the SS pin voltage reaches 4 V, the soft-start period ends and the switching frequency equals that as demanded by the RT pin current.
+The time used to charge the SS pin from 1.2 V to 4 V is defined as the soft-start time and can be calculated in Equation 17.